What is GivingTuesday?

 GivingTuesday strives to build a world in which the catalytic power of generosity is at the heart of the society we build together, unlocking dignity, opportunity, and equity around the globe.

 GivingTuesday’s global network collaborates year-round to inspire generosity around the world, with a common mission to build a world where generosity is part of everyday life..

 When is GivingTuesday?

-GivingTuesday is held annually the Tuesday after Thanksgiving and this year on December 3, 2019.
-It is held on the same day in most participating countries in the world.
+GivingTuesday is held annually the Tuesday after Thanksgiving and this year, GivingTuesday takes place on December 1, 2020.
+It’s held on the same day in most participating countries in the world.

-Who can participate in GivingTuesday?
+Who can participate?

 Everyone!
 GivingTuesday has been built by a broad coalition of partners, including individuals, families, nonprofits, schools, religious organizations, small businesses and corporations.
 There are people and organizations participating in GivingTuesday in every country in the world.